aeszyman/late_antiquity/bibliography.md

 Kristensen, Troels Myrup. _Making and Breaking the Gods: Christian Response to Pagan Sculpture in Late Antiquity_.
 Aarhaus University Press, 2013.

+Lee, A.D. _Pagans and Christians in Late Antiquity: A Sourcebook_.
+Routledge, 2016.

 Sauer, Eberhard. _The Archaeology of Religious Hatred in the Roman and Early Medieval World_.
 Tempus, 2003.